Beuys’ Acorns successfully launched. Wednesday 11 June

 Creative workshops for everyone

-To welcome the trees into their new home, Ackroyd & Harvey and associate artists Johann Don-Daniel and Stevie Wishart of Greenland Music will hold a series of creative workshops with local groups, including: Harding’s Pits Community Association, Whitefriars Primary Academy,
+To welcome the trees into their new home, Ackroyd & Harvey and associate artists Johann Don-Daniel and Stevie Wishart of Greenland Music are holding a series of creative workshops with local groups, including: Harding’s Pits Community Association, Whitefriars Primary Academy,

 Lynn Museum